Basics for ice cream production

 The best known sugar is the white household sugar, which is very often used in ice cream production

-White sugar: in the recipes it is usually referred to briefly as sugar and used very often.
-It is the normal Household sugar and is usually sophisticated.
+White sugar: in the recipes it is usually called sugar for short and is used very often.
+It is the normal Household sugar and is usually refined.
 This means that it has been purified by various processes.
-Chemically, it is almost pure sucrose.
-It is very suitable for many types of ice cream, as it has no aftertaste.
+It is chemically almost pure sucrose.
+It is very suitable for many types of ice cream because it has no aftertaste.
 It is made from Sugar cane or sugar beet manufactured.
 However, the trend is moving more and more towards unrefined sugar such as the raw sugar that now follows.

-Raw sugar*: is a brown one, unrefined sugar from beet or cane.
-The brown colour comes from the remaining molasses.
-This gives the ice cream a very special taste, which can be caramel or liquorice like.
-Depending on the type, the intensity and colour can vary greatly.
+Raw sugar*: is a brown one, unrefined sugar from beets or sugar cane.
+The brown color comes from the residual molasses.
+This gives the ice cream a very special flavor, which can go into the caramel or licorice-like.
+Depending on the variety, intensity and color can vary greatly.

 Honey should only be added to the hand-warm ice cream mixture so that the important ingredients are not destroyed